Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 Some licenses also include a so-called _patent retaliation clause_, this penalizes a user who would sue a contributor (i.e. author) of the open source project.
 In which case, the license is terminated and the plaintiff (i.e. the user) loses all their rights under the license including any patents granted [7].

-Two licenses which include a patent retaliation clause are Apache and GPLv3.
+Two licenses that include a patent retaliation clause are Apache and GPLv3.
-GPLv3 states that every recipient is given the patent license necessary to exercise _all rights_ provided by the license (i.e an explicit patent clause) [5].
+GPLv3 states that every recipient is given the patent license necessary to exercise _all rights_ provided by the license (i.e. an explicit patent clause) [5].
-Additionally, you may not impose any restrictions on the rights granted by the license, and if you violate the license your rights provided by the license are terminated [6].
+Additionally, you may not impose any restrictions on the rights granted by the license, and if you violate the license, your rights provided by the license are terminated [6].
-As we see in the latter statement, GPLv3 provides a patent retailiation clause that if you in anyway restrict the users' rights your license is terminated.
+As we see in the latter statement, GPLv3 provides a patent retaliation clause that if you in any way restrict the users' rights, your license is terminated.
-This would for instance apply if you sue for patent infringement.
+This would, for instance, apply if you sue for patent infringement.

 #### Examples from the GPLv3, GPLv2, and MIT Licenses